shrotofo/shrotofo.github.io/_projects/2018-06-30-demo-project.md

 * Concurrent Software License Implementation:

 It incorporates concurrent software license implementation, allowing companies to optimize their software usage efficiently.
-This feature ensures that clients can make the most out of their software licenses.

 * Dynamic Analytic Charts:

 The inclusion of dynamic analytic charts elevates the user experience by offering visual insights into key metrics.
 Admins can easily interpret data, make informed decisions, and monitor the overall health of their software services.